microsoft/knack/docs/testing.md

 ### Run test live

-When recording file is missing, the test framework will execute the test in live mode.
+When the recording file is missing, the test framework will execute the test in live mode.
 You can force tests to be run live by set following environment variable:
 ```
 export CLI_TEST_RUN_LIVE='True'
 ```